TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 Future<void> signInWithGoogle();
 This is in line with our definition of Async BLoC.

 All the magic happens in the signInWithGoogle() method.
-So let’s review this again with comments:
+So let's review this again with comments:

 Future<void> signInWithGoogle() async {
   try {